ibowditch/userdocs/events.md

   External events normally run for a full day, and if the attendees are known up front, there is no point asking other members not on the list whether they want to attend such events.

+  For convenience, and since members will not normally sign-in or sign-out at the station, sign-in and sign-out times are initialised to the event start and end time respectively.
+These can be changed as needed.
+Any members listed in the event in advance may still sign-in at the station, and that time will be recorded instead of the event start time.

+  External events should be used for any activity which takes place away from the station, and so most attendees won't sign-in at the station (eg. video-conferences, Out of Area Strike Team shifts, Offsite Training courses, etc.)
+  This avoids {ref}`overlaps<overlappingevents>` with other activities at the station - anyone not in the preset list of attendees for an external event will not be asked if they want to attend the external event if there is an overlap in times, so it makes signing in a little easier for most members.

 (pagercalls)=
 **Pager Calls**
 : Pager Calls are detected by a separate system which automagically creates a new event on the web server